Reporting Sexual Harassment including Sexual Misconduct

 Required Reporting and Disclosure.
 A Mandated Reporter is required to promptly report the information to the appropriate Title IX Coordinator.
 The Mandated Report must be made regardless of whether the person reporting the information to the Mandated Reporter requests confidentiality and regardless of how the Mandated Reporter becomes aware of the offensive behavior (personal observation, direct information from the subject of the behavior, indirect information from a third party, etc.).
 If the Complainant requests confidentiality or that the charges not be pursued, the Mandated Reporter should warn the Complainant that, at this stage in the process, the Mandated Reporter must report all known information to the Title IX Coordinator.

 Content of Mandated Report to Title IX Coordinator.
 Mandated Reporters must report all details that they possess.
 This includes names of the parties, if known, and all other information in the mandated reporter’s possession.

-The full text of the policies listed above are also available for review on the University of Missouri system website at the links below:
+If you would like to view the full text of the policies listed above, they are available for review on the University of Missouri system website at the below link:

 Sex Discrimination, Sexual Harassment and Sexual Misconduct in Education/Employment Policy